bgunti13/nquiry-react/README.md

 - AWS Bedrock for advanced AI capabilities
 - LangGraph for workflow orchestration
 - Sentence Transformers for semantic search
-- MCP Atlassian for enterprise integration
+- Atlassian REST APIs for enterprise integration
 - The open-source community for amazing tools and libraries

 ---

-**Built with ❤️ using LangGraph, AWS Bedrock, and Sentence Transformers**

-*Ready for the future with React + FastAPI migration*
+*Modern architecture for intelligent query processing*